azamsharp/azamsharp.github.io/_posts/testing.md

 The ```versionIdentifier``` is used to specify the purpose of the migration.
 The ```models``` property is used to indicate, which models will be part of this schema.
 And finally, we have the complete implementation of the Budget model.

-As you can see in the above implementation, we did not have the unique constraint on the name property.
+As you can see in the above implementation, we do not have a unique constraint on the name property.
 This is because in our original implementation, we did not have the unique constraint on the name property.
 These model/schema changes came later and that is the reason we need to implement a version 2 of the schema.

 In the implementation below we have the V2 of the schema, which includes the unique attribute on the name property.